CI integration

 • Always pass --strip-prefix "$PWD/" to bca report markdown so the path column is identical across runners with different workspace paths.
 Without it the diff between two reports is dominated by /home/runner/work/... vs. /builds/group/project/... noise.

-• Store bca-thresholds.toml at the repo root, alongside Cargo.toml / pyproject.toml / package.json.
+• Store bca.toml at the repo root, alongside Cargo.toml / pyproject.toml / package.json. bca discovers it automatically, so a bare bca check reads the committed thresholds, paths, and baseline.
 Treat it as source: review threshold relaxations in code review.

 • Honor in-source suppression markers, audit with --no-suppress.
 The default bca check honors bca: suppress / bca: suppress-file markers; passing --no-suppress ignores them so auditors see the raw offender list.